frenchypeanut/rockside/doc/more-about-rockside.md

 Because we believe in the potential of this protocol.
 Ethereum is popular, public, open-source and robust.
 Furthermore, it fits to many corporate needs.

-## Is it risky to send transaction to Rockside's nodes during alpha version?
+## Is it risky to send transaction to Rockside's nodes during Early Access version?

 Before sending transaction to **your own** Rockside node(s), you need to create and sign them offline.
 Rockside have no visibility of your private key.
 Finally the question is : is Blockchain protocol secure ?
 Yes, by design ;)